ericmandel/astroem/README.md

 in the astroem sub-directory of https://github.com/ericmandel/js9.

 The libraries are compiled using the -O3 level of optimization (see the EMFLAGS variable in the top-level Makefile).

+The shared libraries are compiled using the -O3 level of optimization along with the -s MAIN_MODULE=2, so they can be linked into a main module when you are using main and side modules.

 Emscripten wants you to use the same optimization flags throughout the project, so if you use a different level of optimization, you probably want to change the EMFLAGS variable and rebuild the libraries by executing *make all*.

 astroem is distributed under the terms of The MIT License.